bolt/thumbs/README.md

 Should you want to work with the development branch(es), you can specficy those as Composer requirements instead.

-To install the 3.4 _develoment_ branch:
+To install the 3.4 _development_ branch:

 ```bash
 composer require bolt/thumbs:3.4.x@dev